vaidashi/career-development-curriculum/module_four/post_grad_plan.md

 # Post-Grad Job Search Action Plan Template

-*This deliverable needs to be submitted to Meg in order to have post-grad job search support from her.*

-The objectives of this plan are to not only help you strategize for your job search after graduation but also to help you plan for your longterm career.
+New parts:
+* Outline goal for finding a job: by what date, what concrete steps will you take to achieve that goal?
+	* Create schedule: treat as a 9-5 job, what are you doing and when?
+	* Coding: what is your focus?
+	* Networking & Outreach:
+	* Job search tracking: How are you keeping track of everything that you're doing?
+	* Check-ins: who are you talking to and when?
+* Professional Development Final Components:
+	* Summarize story...will present this during portfolio review
+	*

+You are so close!
+You've spent the last 7 months working towards this -- graduation and finding your new dream job!
+This plan is meant to help you streamline your goals and get on the path to employment as a software developer as quickly as possible.
+Please fill out the plan by copying this template into a gist to submit in your portfolio.

+Consider how your first job search will set the tone for your career trajectory in the software industry.
 After all, your first developer job should align with those goals as well so that you're on track for a longterm successful career.

-Some things to consider:

-* What do you envision for your career?
-* What do you want your 2nd and 3rd jobs to look like?
-* How do you want to be involved with the Turing community?
-The greater developer community?
-* Where do your passions lie?

-### How to complete this plan:

-Create a gist from this template and fill out the first two parts of this plan:

-1. Job Search Plan
-2. Longterm Career Plan

-The third part is optional although highly encouraged.

-**Note:** If you have already secured a job prior to graduation, skip the first part of this plan and please fill out the second part of this plan.
+**Note:** If you have already secured a job prior to graduation, skip to the second part of the plan below.

 ## #1: Job Search Plan: Create a schedule & goals
 1. Design a 40-hour "work week" that provides time for: